musannatarique/Simple-PCB-Circuits/README.md

-# Simple AC to DC Converter PCB – Kathbadam PCB
+# Simple AC to DC Converter PCB Design

 This project is a simple AC to DC converter circuit designed as a compact and easy-to-assemble PCB.
 It uses a full-wave bridge rectifier followed by a smoothing capacitor and an LED indicator for visual confirmation of DC output.